dailystudio/tensorflow-lite-examples-android/tensorflow-litex/README.md

 ```
 ### createModels()
-It implements all the instances of LiteModel that you required in your use case.
+It implements all the instances of LiteModel that you require in your use case.
 No matter how to create a specific LiteModel, you must return an array that holds these model instances.
 Here is an example of creating model in Digit Classifier,

 ```kotlin
 override fun createModels(